adnammit/media-database/readme.md

 # MEDIA DATABASE

-Source for the PostgreSQL database that supports the movie app and service
+Relations and seeds for the PostgreSQL database that supports the movie app and service

 ## LOCAL QUICKSTART
 ```sh